Stoolbend/goldecon/README.md

 * (Coming in 1.6) GoldeconAPI - Allows you to hook into goldecon's functions from other plugins.

+* (Coming in 1.6) Goldecon Vault Connector - Allows plugins that use the Vault API to use Goldecon!

 ## Permissions
  * goldecon.core.use